Trancers II: Production

+After Empire's shutdown, Charles Band formed a successor called Full Moon Productions a few months later.
+Band had personally negotiated to retain the rights to Trancers, with a sequel becoming one of the first projects greenlit at Full Moon.
+Screenwriting duo Danny Bilson and Paul De Meo were initially set to write the film, with Bilson as director; however, they dropped out due to other obligations and Charles Band returned to direct, like he had with the original film.

+The film was shot in Los Angeles over the course of three weeks.

 Release

-Trancers II was first released on VHS, and has since then been released on DVD through the Trancers box-set or as a single DVD in Europe.
+Trancers II was first released on VHS and LaserDisc in 1991 and has since then been released on DVD through the Trancers box-set or as a single DVD in Europe.
+The film was released on Blu-ray on May 19, 2015.

 Reception

 Entertainment Weekly strongly preferred the first movie, giving the sequel a "D".
 TV Guide found the performance of Thomerson a plus, but found the rest of the movie goes off the rails.
-Moira gave the movie 2.5 stars, stating that while it wasn't as good as the first one, it was competent and better that the sequels that follow.
+Moira gave the movie 2.5 stars, stating that while it wasn't as good as the first one, it was competent and better than the sequels that follow.
 Reuniting Deth with his dead wife via time travel was seen as intriguing.

 Likewise, The Encyclopedia of Science Fiction found the subplot of Deth having with his current wife and (from his perspective) dead wife together in Deth's past interesting.
 Creature Feature gave the movie two stars, finding it unnecessarily convoluted.